 In January 2019, VDOT entered into a Project Development Framework Agreement for 495 NEXT with Capital Beltway Express (the current operator of the 495 Express Lanes) as the developer, as an amendment to the existing 495 Comprehensive Agreement.

-To date, Two Public Information Meetings have been held at Cooper Middle School, in McLean, Virginia on June 11, 2018 and May 20, 2019.
 In addition, VDOT has attended meetings with several HOAs, citizen associations, and advocacy groups, as well as met with numerous coordinating agencies or regulatory agencies, local/state elected officials, and regular meetings of the 495 NEXT Stakeholder Technical Advisory Group.

 As part of early project activities that are currently underway for Virginia’s 495 NEXT Project, crews are doing geotechnical borings along the project corridor.
 This work involves drilling down approximately 30-75 feet to take samples of soil conditions that will help guide design and construction of the project.
 This geotechnical work may require limited tree clearing to the extent necessary to perform the borings.
 When boring rigs are in operation, moderate noise may occur, and lane closures may be needed.

 As of January 17, 2022, crews will be drilling borings along Live Oak Drive and in other sections of the corridor.
-Click here to see specific boring locations along Live Oak Drive for the Virginia project.
+View Illustrations of Geotechnical Drilling Locations along Live Oak Drive.

 As part of early project activities that are currently underway for Maryland's New American Legion Bridge I-270 to I-70 Traffic Relief Project, crews are doing geotechnical borings at locations along Live Oak Drive.
 This work involves drilling down approximately 30-75 feet to take samples of soil conditions that will help guide design and construction of the project.
 Click here to see specific boring locations along Live Oak Drive for the Maryland project.
+View specific Boring locations along Live Oak Drive for the Maryland project.

 Sheet 1 of the exhibits document shows the full Preliminary Project NEXT Configuration in the Live Oak Drive area.
 On Sheets 2, 3, 4 and 5, the proposed improvements along I-495 are not shown to provide clarity of the existing Live Oak Drive area.
 Sheets 2 and 3 show the proposed roadway realignment with measurements.
 Please note: The concept shown is preliminary and subject to change as the design is further developed by the Design-Builder.